 Social, emotional and mental health needs can manifest in many different ways and can look different for all children.
 They could find managing their relationships with other people difficult, and may display behaviour that can hinder theirs and other’s learning that can negatively impact on their health, well-being and their quality of life.
 Some children may have disorders such as Attention, Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), or attachment disorder.

 Children may have a visual or hearing impairment or have a physical need for which they require additional ongoing support and equipment to ensure that lessons and learning opportunities are accessible.
-Garlinge Primary School and Nursery is a Specialist Resourced Provision for children with a physical impairment for up to 7 children.
+Garlinge Primary School and Nursery is a Specialist Resourced Provision for children with a physical impairment.

-Every pupil in the school has their progress tracked six times a year and this is discussed in meetings three times a year in pupil progress meetings with senior leadership and the additional educational needs coordinator.
+Every pupil in the school has their progress tracked six times a year and this is discussed in meetings six times a year in pupil progress meetings with senior leadership and the SENCo.
 These seek to identify pupils making less than expected progress given their age and individual circumstances.

 The SEND Code of Practice (2014, 6.17) describes a child as making less than expected progress as: